EVY-Platform/evy/docs/evy/sdui.md

     // What action should be taken when tapping the button "action": {
         "target": "navigate:flow_id:page_id|submit|close",
-        "condition", // Optional condition that must be met to make the button enabled
+        "condition", // Optional condition that defines whether the button is enabled or not }

-    }
-    }

 }
 ```